How to Build a Marketplace Website

 # 2: Hello, Name!
 How are you doing?

 We know that it feels a bit random :) But have you been cooking lately?

-But if the answer is yes, we get what it feels like when food sticks to your pan and you spend quite a while to clean it after...
+If the answer is yes, we get what it feels like when food sticks to your pan and you spend quite a while cleaning after...

-In case this bothers you as well, you might want to know about this offer.
-It’s a non-stick pan.
-Here’s the 50% discount coupon if you need it.
+In case this bothers you as well, you might want to check out this offer: it’s a non-stick pan at 50% off.
+Here’s the discount coupon if you need it!

 Now let’s discuss.